 9. File and Storage Encryption

 - To configure file and disk encryption using Bitlocker in Windows Server 2012 R2, you need to know the basic of Bitlocker driver encryption tools.
 The Windows Server 2012 R2 supports two different types of file and disk encryption, BitLocker and Encrypting File System (EFS).
 In this article, we are going to Configure disk encryption using Bitlocker in Windows Server 2012 R2 and Windows 10.

 10. Hyper-V Configuration

 - A practical guide to virtualization with Hyper-v in Windows client and Windows Server.
-The Hyper-v let you create and manage a virtualized computing environment by using virtualization technology (VT) that is built in feature in Windows Server 2008 and Windows 8.x.
-In this article we are Installing Hyper-v in Windows 8.1 and Server 2012 R2.
-But the installation is the same on all Windows 10 and Server that support Hyper-v as virtualization software.
+The Hyper-v let you create and manage a virtualized computing environment by using virtualization technology (VT) that is a built-in feature in Windows Server 2008 and Windows 8.x.
+In this article, we are Installing Hyper-v in Windows 8.1 and Server 2012 R2.
+But the installation is the same on all Windows 10 and Server that supports Hyper-v as virtualization software.

 - The essential Hyper-V configuration article is related to MCSA lab manual articles.
 In this article we will do the initial Hyper-V configuration for our Virtualization Lab in Windows 8.1, 10 or Windows Server 2012 R2 and Server 2016.

 - In Hyper-v you can connect Hyper-v machines to the Internet with two methods that I’m going to explain all step by step.
 This article is for those, who know the basic of Virtualization with Hyper-v.
 If you don’t know about Hyper-v Virtualization software, I recommend you to read the previews articles of Hyper-V installation and configuration posts.